benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-10-18-functor-functors.md

 title: Functor Functors
 ---

-You can a new dog old tricks.
+You can teach a new dog old tricks.

 One of the fun things about category theory is that once you've learned an idea in one context it's easy to apply it to another one.
 Of the numerous categories available to Haskell programmers, **Hask**, the category of Haskell types and functions, gets the lion's share of the attention.
 Working with standard abstractions in more overlooked categories is a great way to reuse ideas: it makes you look clever, like you've invented something new, but actually all you've done is put the building blocks together differently.
 I won't tell if you don't.

 Templates: Reusable Records
 ---------------------------

-Every so often I'll see a question on Stack Overflow or Reddit in which a programmer is trying to work with a bunch of record types which share a similar structure.
+Every now and then I'll see a question on Stack Overflow or Reddit in which a programmer is trying to work with a bunch of record types which share a similar structure.
 For a contrived example, in a shopping system you may want to differentiate between completed checkout forms, which are ready to be dispatched, and "draft" checkout forms, which the user is currently filling in.
 The simplest way to do this is to build separate types, and write a function to upgrade a draft form to a regular form if all of its fields are filled in.

 ```haskell
 data CardType = Visa | AmEx | Mastercard